status-im/nimbus-eth1/fluffy/docs/the_fluffy_book/docs/state-content-bridging.md

 Ethereum client or via a web3 provider.

 Currently the portal state bridge requires access to the following EL JSON-RPC APIs:

 - `eth_getBlockByNumber`
 - `eth_getUncleByBlockNumberAndIndex`
 - `trace_replayBlockTransactions`

-The `trace_replayBlockTransactions` is a non-standard endpoint that is only implemented by some clients, e.g. Erigon, Reth and Besu at the time of writing.
+`trace_replayBlockTransactions` is a non-standard endpoint that is only implemented by some EL clients (e.g. Erigon, Reth and Besu at the time of writing).
 The bridge uses the `stateDiff` trace option parameter to collect the state updates for each block of transactions as it syncs and builds the state from genesis onwards.
 Since access to the state is required in order to build these state diffs, an EL archive node is required